-When Rose is arriving in New York, she looks at the Statue of Liberty, which is the same color as now (green).
-But if you visit the Statue of Liberty, you'll find a plate telling you that the original color was brown, and it took over 35 years for it to change color.
-The Statue of Liberty was placed there in 1886, so in 1912 it should have still been partly brown.
+When Rose is arriving in New York, she looks at the Statue of Liberty, which is the same color as now (copper green).
+But if you visit the Statue of Liberty, we'll find a plate telling us that the original color was brown, and it took over 35 years for it to change color.
+The Statue of Liberty was established there in 1886, so in 1912 it should have still been partly brown.
 Also, the flame was replaced in 1986 (for its 100th anniversary) with a gold flame.
 The film shows the Statue holding a torch with a gold flame, not the original.

 Rose mentions Sigmund Freud's ideas on the male preoccupation with size to Bruce.
 Freud did not publish the work relating to this until 1920 in "The Pleasure Principle."
 Also, up until 1919, Freud relied solely on data from females.

 The underwater shots of the propellers are incorrect.
 The famous photo of the ship in dry dock and the men standing under the propellers clearly shows that the propellers were bolted together with giant nuts as was the practice at that time.
 The underwater shots of the propellers show smooth metal (no bolt heads/nuts) suggesting welding, which were not available until WWII.